sonata-project/SonataMediaBundle/docs/reference/amazon_s3.rst

 Amazon S3
 =========

-In order to use Amazon S3, you will need to add the following dependency to your composer.json:
+In order to use Amazon S3, you will need to require the following library:

 .. code-block:: bash